1tzkaos/slayerScript/README.md

 - [License](#license)

 # Description
 This script is made for MacroMod 1.12.2.
 It uses Entity Iterator paired with baritone to find mobs, pathfind, and kill them.
-The script requires MVP+.
+The script requires MVP+ (VIP mode coming soon).
 # Installation
 💾
 Download and unzip the folder, place the 'macros' folder into an instance.